Andrei Ryabushkin: Biography

 Andrey Petrovich Ryabushkin was born in the village Stanichnaya sloboda, Borisoglebskiy uezd, Tambov gubernia in 1861.
 His father and brother were icon painters, and he started to help them from his early childhood.
 At 14 years old he became an orphan.
 A student of Moscow School of Painting, Sculpture and Architecture A. Kh.
 Preobrazhensky, who spent the summer in the village, happened to see the boy’s drawings and was greatly impressed by them.
-He started to give him lessons and helped him to enter the Moscow School of Painting, Sculpture and Architecture.
+He started to give him lessons and helped him enter the Moscow School of Painting, Sculpture and Architecture.
 Ryabushkin was one of the youngest student of the school at all times.

 Ryabushkin stayed for seven years (1875–82) in the Moscow School, learning from Vasily Perov and Illarion Pryanishnikov.
 His first large work Peasant Wedding was bought by Pavel Tretyakov in 1880.
 After the death of Vasiliy Perov, Ryabushkin moved to Saint Petersburg in 1882, and entered the Imperial Academy of Arts where he learned from Pavel Chistyakov.
 The classes soon disappointed him, however, and he began to spend more and more time either in the library of the academy or sketching in the streets.

 His studies at the academy came to an end in 1892.
 He did not receive an award for his diploma work, Descent from the Cross, as was expected, because he did not follow the approved project.
 But the work was so good that the president of the academy, Grand Duke Vladimir Alexandrovich, provided Ryabushkin with a stipend for travel and studies abroad from his own means.
 Instead of going to Italy or Paris, Ryabushkin chose to make a tour of ancient Russian towns (Novgorod, Kiev, Moscow, Uglich, Yaroslavl).
 The inhabitants of them became his first models and his first critics.
 He studied the old architecture, items of folk crafts, old weapons, fabrics, tapestries, embroidery, icons, etc. He read ancient books, collected folklore.